Yoast/wordpress-seo/readme.txt

 * Improves Open Graph copy for Facebook and Twitter in the Social settings to better explain what it does.
 * Improves Content Analysis and Publish box copy for better translations.
 * Applies design changes to the Help Center support tab for Premium.

+Other:
+* Removes "meta keywords" from the plugin as this has had no search result value for at least 7 years.
+* Removes the "noindex subpages" feature as Google has gotten much better at paginated series, and it's now actually detrimental to use.
 * Removes the "Other" tab from the Titles & Metas settings screen, as all options have been moved or removed.

-Other:
 * Security hardening.

 = 6.2.0 =